B.C. Wildfire Service warns of potential for 'extreme fire behaviour' from Shovel Lake wildfire | CBC News

 Residents are being urged to obey evacuation orders

-The service says it has notified the regional District of Bulkley-Nechako of that possibility due to high winds expected over the next 24 hours.
+The service says it has notified the regional District of Bulkley-Nechako of that possibility late Thursday afternoon due to high winds expected over the next 24 hours.

 According to Natural Resources Canada, extreme fire behaviour is characterized by a "fast-spreading, high-intensity crown fire" that can be very difficult to control.